wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get a Traffic Ticket Dismissed In Wisconsin

-To dismiss a traffic ticket in Wisconsin, the individual must be able to prove their innocence before a judge.
+To dismiss a traffic ticket in Wisconsin, affected persons are required to prove their innocence before a judge.
 Otherwise, the individual must demonstrate good cause for violating traffic laws, e.g., a medical emergency.
 In this case, the individual must supplement their defense with a signed doctor’s report and affidavit.
 Because of the nuances of this case, it is best to consult an attorney who will evaluate the merits of the case and provide legal help.
 Nevertheless, the offender must respond to the ticket and initiate a contestation before the ticket is due.

 Are Driving Records Public In Wisconsin?